First off, THANK YOU for looking to adopt from a rescue!

 Senior, 8+ years old or special needs cats: $65

-All adoption fees include spay/neuter, microchip, vaccinations up to date, deworming and rabies if of age.
+All adoption fees include full cost of spay/neuter, microchip, vaccinations up to date, deworming, 6 week free trial of pet insurance through Petsecure and rabies vaccine if of age.

 (Additional vaccines or dewormer may be required after adoption with the cost covered by the adopter)